-But this is not the case for certain businesses that operate on the fringe of what is seen as acceptable by governments and society at large.
+But this is not the case for certain businesses.
+Particularly those that operate on the fringes of society.

-It’s a big problem for an industry that is expected to grow to $16 billion in 2019.
+It’s a big problem for an industry projected to grow to $16 billion in 2019.
 Business owners have had to think of imaginative and dangerous ways to store millions of dollars in physical cash.

-The problem is that while the industry is considered legal in California and other states, most banks cannot offer these businesses services due to federal laws.
-Most commercial banks in America are insured by the Federal Deposit Insurance Corporation, which prohibits them from providing services to industries that are illegal at a federal level.
+The problem is that while the industry is legal in California and other states, most banks cannot offer these businesses services.
+This is due to federal laws.
+Most commercial banks in America are insured by the Federal Deposit Insurance Corporation.
+This prohibits them from providing services to industries that are illegal at a federal level.

-Fortunately, we are finally seeing the first real legal steps taken to address this issue at a state level in America, as the flourishing cannabis industry has been thrown a lifeline to address a lack of financial services.
+Fortunately, we are finally seeing the first real legal steps to address this issue at a state level in America.
+This gives the flourishing cannabis industry a lifeline to address its lack of financial services.

-Lawmakers in California have proposed a new bill that will allow cannabis-related businesses to pay state fees and taxes using stablecoins.
+Lawmakers in California have proposed a new bill.
+This will allow cannabis-related businesses to pay state fees and taxes using stablecoins.
 The bill would take effect in 2020 if passed.

-It will allow cities and counties to collect taxes and fees using stablecoins, which will then be converted into US dollars.
+It will allow cities and counties to collect taxes and fees using stablecoins.
+They can then convert them into US dollars.

-As California’s State Treasurer Fiona Ma told the US House Committee on Financial Services in February, many cannabis-related businesses have had to carry suitcases full of cash to their local tax authority offices in order to settle their quarterly accounts.
+California’s State Treasurer Fiona Ma spoke to the US House Committee on Financial Services in February.
+She pointed out that many cannabis-related businesses have to carry suitcases of cash to the tax authority offices.
+Just in order to settle their quarterly accounts.